tony-landis/tony-landis.github.com/_posts/2010-05-24-jquery-plugin-yui-calendar-date-input.markdown

 jQuery Plugin - YUI Calendar Selector
 =====================================

-I love using [jQuery](http://www.jquery.org) and use it every chance possible.
+I love using [jQuery](http://www.jquery.org) and do so at every chance possible.
 However, I have yet to find a calendar plugin that fits my needs as well as the [YUI Calendar](http://developer.yahoo.com/yui/calendar/).

 Frequently, I need to attach the calendar to form fields for date selection, and I didn't like introducing all the YUI CSS and JS includes into the code.
 Since I like the jQuery way of doing things, I decided to write a little plugin so binding the calendar popup to a form field would be this simple: